Guitar Picking Lesson for Beginners

 Downstroke

 The plectrum strokes a string or strings only when it moves downwards.
-Notes played by this stroke are more potent (having greater 'attack' or 'weight').
+Notes played with this stroke are more potent (having greater 'attack' or 'weight').

 Alternate Picking

-The plectrum strokes the string(s) when it moves downwards and upwards in an alternate fashion.
-This stroke is more preferable when you need to play fast passages, because you can significantly increase the speed playing two notes per one picking circle.
+The plectrum strokes the string(s) as it moves downwards and upwards in an alternating fashion.
+This stroke is more preferable when you need to play fast passages, because you can significantly increase the speed when playing two notes per picking circle.

-Use your wrist to create the guitar picking motion, not the fingers as you might expect:
+Use your wrist to create the guitar picking motion, not your fingers as you might expect:

-You can also add your arm and forearm to the motion if it feels more comfortable to you.
-The thumb and the index finger that hold the pick must not move, I say it again the fingers do not create the picking motion.
+You can also add your arm and forearm to the motion if it feels more comfortable for you.
+The thumb and the index finger holding the pick must not move; I'll say it again, the fingers do not create the picking motion.

-Using the fingers to move the pick might seem an easier way to play at first, but it will only limit your speed and accuracy of your playing in the future.
+Using your fingers to move the pick might seem like an easier way to play at first, but it will only limit your speed and accuracy in the long run.

 Downstroke Technique

-Now let's focus only on the simple downstroke technique.
-Mastering this technique will allow you to play really cool stuff and in the very near future.
+Now let's focus solely on the simple downstroke technique.
+Mastering this technique will enable you to play really cool stuff in the very near future.

-This lesson assumes that you already know how to hold the guitar pick properly, if you don't, take your time and read 'How to Hold a Pick' article so things will flow correctly from the start.
+This lesson assumes that you already know how to hold the guitar pick properly.
+If you don't, take your time and read the 'How to Hold a Pick' article so that things will flow correctly from the start.

 It's important to learn to play rhythmically and accurately.
-You can use a metronome or any drum track to synchronize your playing with the beat.
+You can use a metronome or any drum track to support your playing by synchronizing it with a beat.

-If you do not have a metronome, follow this link to get free metronome software on your computer, or use these online drum tracks:
+If you do not have a metronome, follow this link to get free metronome software for your computer, or use these online drum tracks:

 Online Drum Tracks